clarkfitzg/sta141c-winter19/lecture/02-05-slurm.md

 Points:

-1. head node manages a queue of jobs
+1. head node manages a queue of jobs and contention for resources
 2. this class has a reserved partition
 3. interactive versus batch jobs
 4. run your jobs on the worker nodes
+5. job can either be in the queue, running, or finished
+6. network file system is an abstraction that makes all the files seem like they're on the same computer

 I open up a terminal and login to the cluster Gauss with `s141c-76` as follows: